Google Home Max Review: Overview & Price

 On top of the Google Home Max is a capacitive touch bar, with sliders used to increase or decrease the volume, tapping in the middle of the bar is used to play/pause music too.

-This automatically adjusts too if you device you want to have your Google Home Max standing up tall.
+This automatically adjusts too if you devise you want to have your Google Home Max standing up tall.

 Setting up the Google Home Max is super easy, simply plug the speaker in and open up the Google Home app and your device should be found instantly.